MEET LALENA

 HI, I'M LALENA ROSE

-Mother of five sons, and creatress of Ecological Belonging™ — a body-led path of returning to rooted presence, instinct, and lived relationship with the earth.
+Mother of five teenage sons, writer, and guide working within the field of eco somatics and ecological belonging — a body-led approach to rooted presence, instinct, and lived relationship with the earth.

 QUALIFICATIONS

-My work is shaped through both formal training and lived experience.
+My work has been shaped through both lived experience and formal training over many years.

 I am currently writing Unskinned, a memoir of my life.